As a freelance copywriter, I see many problems when I’m editing documents, one of them is the placement of headings and sub-headings.

 Many documents have them scattered haphazardly throughout with little, if any, connection to the following text.

 Alternatively, some documents are so content dense that I’m not surprised the message is misunderstood.
-Readers have to wade through long paragraphs with very few headings.
+Readers have to wade through long paragraphs with very few heading and sub-headings.
 This is one of the reasons documents often remain unread.

 Check headings and sub-headings are meaningful when editing documents.